Auronex/parceldaily-api-doc/readme.md

 ## What Can You Do with the API
 1. Rate Checking

-   >This check the rates of the delivery fee for different courier services for different region and distance.
+   >Checks the rate of the delivery fee for different courier services for different region and distance.

 2. Make order

-   >Make an order to send parcel.
+   >Make an order with up to 5 choices of courier services to send your parcel to anywhere in the country.

 3. Checkout order

-   >Make payment for the order created.
+   >Make payment for the order you have made.

 4. Get order status